Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Abstract

 \section{Abstract}

 { We propose two methods for computing the large deviations of the first-passage-time statistics in general open quantum systems.
 The first method determines the region of convergence of the joint Laplace transform and the $z$-transform of the first-passage time distribution by solving an equation of poles with respect to the $z$-transform parameter.
-The scaled cumulant generating function is then obtained as the logarithm of the boundary values within this region.
-The theoretical basis lies in the facts that the dynamics of the open quantum systems can be unraveled into a piecewise deterministic process and there exists a tilted Liouville master equation in Hilbert space.
-The second method uses a simulation-based approach built on the wave function cloning algorithm.
+The scaled cumulant generating function, which is the logarithm of the boundary values within this region, is subsequently obtained.
+The theoretical basis is that the dynamics of open quantum systems can be unraveled into a piecewise deterministic process and that a tilted Liouville master equation exists in Hilbert space.
+The second method uses a simulation-based approach that is built on the wave function cloning algorithm.
 To validate both methods, we derive analytical expressions for the scaled cumulant generating functions in field-driven two-level and three-level systems.
-In addition, we present numerical results alongside cloning simulations for a field-driven system comprising two interacting two-level atoms. }
+In addition, we present numerical results and cloning simulations for a field-driven system comprising two interacting two-level atoms. }